2222-07-06

 4. Evaluation

-During this phase, you must evaluate if the defined criteria are tested and met.
+During this phase, you must evaluate if the defined acceptance criteria are tested and met.
 And most importantly if those criteria were successfully accomplished by your testers.

 Has any test case failed?
 Which problems did occur?
 How can those problems be resolved and who is responsible for that?